Noah-Huppert/jira-to-github/README.md

 # Run
 To run Jira to GitHub simply run the executable which is named `j2gh`.

+Usage: `j2gh <Command>`.

 There are 3 commands:

-- fetch: Will retrieve state from the Jira and GitHub APIs
+- `fetch`: Will retrieve state from the Jira and GitHub APIs
+	- Takes no arguments.
-- link: Will create an association between a Jira and GitHub API entity
+- `link <Model> <Jira ID> <GitHub ID>`: Will create an association between a Jira and GitHub API entity
+	- Model: The type of model to create a link for.
+Values are `user`, `label`, `issue`
+	- Jira ID: ID of Jira model
+	- GitHub ID: ID of GitHub model
-- create: Will create the GitHub issues for the retrieved Jira issues
+- `create`: Will create the GitHub issues for the retrieved Jira issues
+	- Takes no arguments.

 Jira to GitHub is safe to run multiple times.
 As it is aware of the issues which it has already transfered over.